Sn0wEmpress/tauri-react-smart-login/README.md

 A modern, secure, and animated login application built with Tauri, React, and TypeScript.
 Features a beautiful UI with smooth animations and a clean user experience.

+## 📦 Releases

+Download the latest version of the application from the [Releases](https://github.com/Sn0wEmpress/tauri-react-smart-login/releases) page.

 ## ✨ Features

 - 🎨 Beautiful, responsive UI with smooth animations